Punktum-dk/epp-service-specification/README.md

 ### Additional Information

-More generic information on EPP is available at the [DK Hostmaster website][DKHMEPP].
+More generic information on EPP is available at the [Punktum dk website][DKHMEPP].

 <a id="appendices"></a>